apache/apex-site/README.md

 If you are a committer, do the following:

 1. Update the master branch with your (or a Pull Request's) change.
-2. Push updated master to the asf remote master (https://git-wip-us.apache.org/repos/asf/apex-site.git)
+2. Merge the pull request to the [Apex site repository](https://github.com/apache/apex-site)
 2. Run `build.sh` from the master branch directory (requires nodejs and npm).
 This will:
   - ensure the necessary npm and bower dependencies are installed
   - checks out and updates the `asf-site` branch with a new commit of the build from the current branch